Health and social care - Frequently asked questions

 The MoU was published in 2006 largely in response to Operation Orcadian, a wide ranging investigation into a number of incidents arising from the blockage of patient breathing circuits.
 Its purpose was to encourage consistent and well-coordinated joint working between the police, NHS, HSE and others.

-Much has changed since the MoU was first launched, and consequently HSE with the support of NHS England and ACPO have withdrawn the MoU.
+Much has changed since the MoU was first launched.
+HSE, with the support of NHS England and ACPO, have therefore withdrawn it.
 Concerns included references to organisations that no longer exist, or whose responsibilities have radically changed.
-For example NHS England, rather than the Department of Health, now have responsibility for patient safety and the document does not refer to the Care Quality Commission – the lead regulator for patient safety and quality of care.
+For example, NHS England, rather than the Department of Health, now have responsibility for patient safety and the document does not refer to the Care Quality Commission – the lead regulator for patient safety and quality of care.